Connie Mack: Pittsburgh Pirates (1894–1896)

 Mack's last three seasons in the National League were as a player-manager with the Pittsburgh Pirates from 1894 to 1896, with a 149–134 (.527) record.
+Mack was fired on September 21, 1896, retiring as a full-time player.

+Minor leagues

-Fired on September 21, 1896, he retired as a full-time player and accepted a deal from Henry Killilea to act as manager and occasional backup catcher for the minor league Milwaukee Brewers (the modern-day Baltimore Orioles).
+Mack accepted a deal from Henry Killilea to act as manager and occasional backup catcher for the minor league Milwaukee Brewers (the modern-day Baltimore Orioles).
 He agreed to a salary of $3,000 and 25% of the club.
 He managed the Brewers for four seasons from 1897 to 1900, their best year coming in 1900, when they finished second, behind the Chicago White Stockings.
 It was in Milwaukee that he first signed pitcher Rube Waddell, who would follow him to the big leagues.

+Philadelphia Athletics (1901–1950)

 On November 8 1900, Mack became manager of the new American League's then unnamed Philadelphia ballclub, which eventually became known as the Athletics.
 Shortly after, he would be named treasurer and part owner of that said franchise.

 Mack managed the Athletics through the 1950 season, compiling a record of 3,582–3,814 (.484) when he retired at 87.
 Mack won nine pennants and appeared in eight World Series, winning five.